IstratenkovMA/energy-registration/readme.md

 ##Further improvements

 To achieve better format of loading in my opinion there is two ways:
-* First if the data is received like a batch we can merge it into one file and verify and parse fractions within measurements.
+* First if the data is received like batch fraction and mesurements at the same file/request/message we can merge it into one file and verify and parse fractions within measurements.
 It will simplify database structure and logic.
 * Second if data is recieved incrementally we can provide endpoint to upload it via rest or via message queue and use json format for it.
 It much easier to work with json rather then excel files.
 And also we can store messages and implement event sourcing by it.
 Also if messages or rest requests contain only one profile data